 How do Closing Costs Work?

-"Closing Costs" are the fees which cover the various services involved in the sale of a home.
-Buyers and sellers usually negotiate to decide how to share these costs.
+"Closing Costs" are the fees that cover the various services involved in the sale of residential real estate.
+Sellers and buyers often negotiate to decide how to share these closing costs.

-As you'll see below, many of the buyer's costs cover the costs of originating the loan.
-Since Prime Capital Mortgage Corp is highly experienced with closings & mortgages, we are closing cost experts.
+Many of the costs associated with buying residential real estate are associated with getting a loan.
+Since Prime Capital Mortgage Corp has extensive experience with closings & mortgages, we are closing cost experts.

 Good Faith Estimates (GFEs)

-Buyers will get a "Good Faith Estimate" of closing costs at the time the loan application is submitted to the lender.
-The closing costs enumerated in the GFE are estimated based on Prime Capital Mortgage Corp's experience with mortgage loans, but costs usually change a little bit between delivery of the Good Faith Estimate (GFE) and closing.
-We review Good Faith Estimates with buyers almost every day, so we are happy to answer any questions you have about closing costs.
+Buyers will receive a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
+The closing costs enumerated in the GFE are estimated based on Prime Capital Mortgage Corp's experience with mortgage loans, but costs usually vary by small amounts between delivery of the GFE and closing.
+We explain Good Faith Estimates with buyers almost every day, so we'd be glad to answer the you have about closing costs.

 Standard Closing Costs